samiranrl/Carrom_rl/README.md

 -a1 [file_path] -- relative/full path to player 1 agent [Default: carrom_agent/start_agent.py]
 -a2 [file_path] -- relative/full path to player 2 agent [Default: carrom_agent/start_agent.py]
 ```
+At the end of an experiment, a logfile is written summarising the statistics.

 ## Quick Start